gwasserfall/camagru/README.md

 Social media site project for WeThinkCode_ in PHP without the use of PHP frameworks.

-MVC pattern implemented without frameworks
+- MVC pattern implemented without frameworks
-PHP PDO database connection
+- PHP PDO database connection

+Bulma CSS framework used for frontend

 ## Setup